cfluegel/ubuntu-autoinstall/README.md

 # ubuntu-autoinstall

+# Caution
+*__Do not use any configuration or base file as is.
+I will use weak and known passwords in this reqository for the sake of simplicity.__*

+*__IT IS HIGHLY RECOMMENDED THAT YOU CREATE YOUR OWN PASSWORDS AND USE YOUR OWN SSH KEYS!__*

+# Background
 I want to learn how to perform a automatic installation of an Ubuntu Server.

 There is a slight difference to how it is done with a Debian system The differences are laid out [here](https://ubuntu.com/server/docs/install/autoinstall) in the quickstart guide.